guoliveira/data-engineer-zoomcamp-project/README.md

 For my project I decided to analyse the historical temperature in Portugal in the last 20 years.
 More specifically, I decided to analyse the average temperature from 2000 to 2020.
 (It was decided to avoid 2021 due possible mistakes and 2022 since it is incomplete).

-**With this project I intend to see if there were any temperature trend over the last 20 years in Portugal**
+**With this project I intend to analyse the Portuguese average temperature over the last 20 years in Portugal**

 ![Portugal](https://user-images.githubusercontent.com/12693788/163829678-57d52284-55bb-40f1-bbbf-b7df41b80cc0.png)